Salvoxia/immich-folder-album-creator/README.md

     - `2020 02 Feb`
     - `2020 08 Aug`

+⚠️ __Important:__ When passing negative ranges as album levels, you __must__ pass the argument in the form `--album-levels="-2,-2"`.
+Emphasis is on the equals sign `=` separating the option from the value.
+Otherwise, you might get an error `argument -a/--album-levels: expected one argument`!

-⚠️ Note that with negative `album-levels` or album level ranges, images from different parent folders will be mixed in the same album if they reside in sub-folders with the same name (see `Vacation` in example above).
+⚠️ __Attention:__ Note that with negative `album-levels` or album level ranges, images from different parent folders will be mixed in the same album if they reside in sub-folders with the same name (see `Vacation` in example above).

 Since Immich does not support real nested albums ([yet?](https://github.com/immich-app/immich/discussions/2073)), neither does this script.